allen-garvey/wordpop-node/README.md

 #Wordpop

-Search Craigslist and display the popularity of words in your search results.
+Node webapp to display word popularity in a Craigslist search.

 ##Dependencies

-* PHP 5.4.* or later
+* node 0.12.7 or later
 * npm to install dependencies
 * sass to compile Sass files